VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

          DispatchMessage (&msg);
     }

-    /* 进入长时计算过程，完成大循环时更新进度条控件的位置 */
     /* Begin the long time calculating progress,and
      * refresh the position of the progressbar when completing
      * the external loop.
      */
     for (i = 0; i < 2000; i++) {
         unsigned long j;

         if (i % 100 == 0) {
             SendDlgItemMessage (hwnd, 100, PBM_SETPOS, i, 0L);
             while (HavePendingMessage (hwnd)) {